slenderq/chess-ai-attempts/README.md

 ```

 ## Future Improvements
-* Actually use [Zobrist Hashing](https://www.chessprogramming.org/Zobrist_Hashing) in the hash table
+* Actually use [Zobrist Hashing](https://www.chessprogramming.org/Zobrist_Hashing) in the transposition table

+* Make the transposition table cull entries rather than just grow until there is no more memory

 * Improve opening performance by making the algorithm attack the center